GlobalClimateForum/InteractiveSlidesDemos/README.md

 A repository containing demos for the package InteractiveSlides.jl, which can be found [here](https://github.com/GlobalClimateForum/InteractiveSlides.jl).
-For a quick setup, simply clone the repository, start a Julia session within the folder, activate and instantiate the project, and type "include("startapp.jl")".
+For a quick setup, simply clone the repository, start a Julia session within the folder, activate and instantiate the project[^1], and type "include("startapp.jl")".
 This will eventually open a browser window with the demo slideshow.

 By default, a short demo presentation with 3 slides is loaded (see screenshots below).
 There also is a longer presentation (with entirely different slides) which you can load by changing the included file in InteractiveSlidesDemos.jl.

+[^1]: Since InteractiveSlides.jl is not yet registered as a Julia package, you'll need to type "dev https://github.com/GlobalClimateForum/InteractiveSlides.jl" in Pkg mode.

 ## Screenshots: